Binnovative-boston/phystech/README.md

 love practice, watch and analyze physical activities are enthusiastic about sports analytics

-Physical activity is any body movement that works your muscles and requires more energy than resting.
-Walking, running, dancing, swimming, yoga, and gardening are a few examples of physical activity. -->
+-->

-PhysTech is a student-organized online hackathon for anyone who does, watches, analyzes or gamifies physical activities - including sports, fitness excercises and recreational practices.
+PhysTech is a student-organized online hackathon for anyone who does, watches, analyzes and promotes any physical activities - including sports, workouts, fitness exercises, casual hobbies/pastimes and recreational adventures.

+Any sports and physical training are in.
+Yoga, pilates, ballet?
+Of course.
+Swimming, kayaking, cycling, dancing, skateboarding, rock/mountain climbing, hiking, horseback riding?
+Sure.
+Fishing, bowling, paddleboarding, scuba diving, rafting, cheer leading, outdoor bird watching, gardening, kite flying, disk golf (frisbee), or cornhole?
+Why not!

+Not only athletes and recreational players/practitioners, but fans, coaches, referees/judges and analysts are also welcome.

-PhysTech offers a platform for you to think of needs, wants and challenges as an athlete, coach, recreational player or fan and deliver creative solutions (hacks) with technology.
+PhysTech offers a platform for you to address needs, wants and challenges in physical activities and deliver creative solutions (hacks) with technology.

 <!--
 that inspires you to think of needs, wants and challenges in interacting with animals.